samthebest/scenron/README.md

 Note we unzip the data using a bash script (which ought to be rewritten using Scala/Java).
 More notably we then read all the files, deduplicate and write out into a single directory where each row is a (json escaped) email (partitioned into 1000 files).

 Putting the data into this format is extremely useful for further analysis as reading time is greatly decreased.
+Spark will read continuous blocks from disk significantly faster than 100s of 1000s of small files.
+The time to parse the escaping is completely negligble.

-This format is ideal for putting onto HDFS or s3.
+This format is ideal for putting onto HDFS or s3, 1000 partitions is a reasonable number for most clusters.

+17/06/18 13:27:16

 ## Parsing The Emails